How to Train Your Wide Neural Network Without Backprop: An Input-Weight Alignment Perspective: Related Work

-Feedback alignment (FA)~\cite{lillicrap2016random} addresses weight transport by showing that backward weights need not equal the corresponding forward weights for effective learning.
-Direct feedback alignment (DFA) further shows the effectiveness of passing feedback directly to intermediate layers, alleviating the need for a backward pass~\cite{nokland2016direct}.
-Greedy layerwise learning takes a different approach and trains different layers of a neural networks independently, avoiding global feedback altogether~\cite{nokland2019training}.
-Kernel RNN learning (KeRNL) may be viewed as a generalization of DFA to RNNs with a learned feedback pathway~\cite{Roth19}.
-Unfortunately, while these algorithms perform comparably to backpropagation on small tasks, algorithms that avoid weight transport have difficulties scaling to larger-scale tasks~\cite{bartunov2018assessing}.
-Following this line of work, in this paper, we propose learning rules that avoid weight transport.
+Currently proposed biologically-motivated algorithms often require tuning feedback weights to be aligned with forward weights to achieve good performance; algorithms entirely avoiding such weight transport have difficulties scaling to larger-scale tasks~\cite{bartunov2018assessing}.
+In this paper, we propose learning rules that avoid any tuning of feedback weights.
 However, unlike previous works we prove an equivalence between our learning rules and backpropagation in the limit of infinite-width networks.
 We believe this provides a strong theoretical reason to expect our learning rules to be as scalable as gradient descent given sufficiently wide networks.